Let's get started

 In this segment you will learn how to work out your variable costs for one of your products.
 I will show you how to do this using a small birthday cake as an example.
 I'll base the costings on a very simple design with just a name plaque on the top.

-Let's work out the variable costs for a simple 12 portion cake.
+Let's work out the variable costs for a simple 12 portion cake like these.

 To do this, we need to work out what materials will go into making this product and how much those materials will cost to buy.